stevemac321/Native-Windows-Developer-Environment/README.md

 Download a Windows release of Universal Ctags from:

     https://github.com/universal-ctags/ctags-win32/releases
+    choose the one with "clang" in the name.

 Extract the files to a folder (e.g., C:\Tools\ctags) and add that folder to your system PATH.